amethyst-php/amethyst/README.md

 At first, all of these packages can give you an headache, i mean, you want something simple to install, without worring to much, i feel you, really.
 So don't worry, there is a [starter](docs/starter.md) for that: with a bunch of packages added and already installed you can start to test all the features within seconds.

-All the packages are laravel-based, the most of them provides full configurabile api.
+All the packages are laravel-based, the most of them provides full configurable api.

 This package provides only the backend with a sets of endpoints, so a frontend it's still required.
 You can write your own or use [this](https://github.com/railken/vue-admin-start).